 The Board has fixed at seven the number of directors to be elected at the Annual Meeting.
 Our Amended and Restated By-Laws (our "By-Laws") provide for a Board of not fewer than three and not more than eleven directors.
-Our Board currently consists of eight directors, but the Board has approved by resolution a reduction in its size to seven directors upon the expiration of the term of Duane M. Jergenson, who is retiring from the Board and not standing for re-election.
-His present term as director will expire at the Annual Meeting.
+Our Board currently consists of seven directors.

-Our Board has nominated James A. Faulconbridge, Patrick H. Hawkins, John S. McKeon, Mary J. Schumacher, Daniel J. Stauber, James T. Thompson and Jeffrey L. Wright for election to the Board, each to hold office for the ensuing year and until his/her successor is duly elected and qualified.
+Our Board has nominated James A. Faulconbridge, Patrick H. Hawkins, Mary J. Schumacher, Daniel J. Stauber, Yi "Faith" Tang, James T. Thompson and Jeffrey L. Wright for election to the Board, each to hold office for the ensuing year and until his or her successor is duly elected and qualified.